szepeviktor/wordpress-plugin-construction/wordpress-fail2ban/block-bad-requests/README.md

 ```

 Or – in a worse case – install it as an mu-plugin, or in the **worst case** as a normal plugin.
-It [executes very early](https://wordpress.org/plugins/whats-running/) when require()-d,
+It [executes very early](https://wordpress.org/plugins/whats-running/) when require()-d from `wp-config.php`.
-as an mu-plugin WordPress loads before it executes,
+As an mu-plugin WordPress loads before it executes.
+As a normal plugin the theme and some
-as a normal plugin the theme and some (any plugin before this one) active plugins are executed before it executes.
+(all before this one) active plugins are executed before it executes.
-You can find out plugin execution order ba a simple wp-cli command
+You can find out plugin execution order by this simple wp-cli command:

 ```
 wp option get "active_plugins"